 - Oops!Something went wrong.Please try again later.

-The poster will be available on the Ascendis website under Selected Publications in the Pipeline section: https://ascendispharma.com/product-pipeline/publications/.
+The posters will be available on the Ascendis website under Selected Publications in the Pipeline section: https://ascendispharma.us/pipeline/publications/.
 If you are a healthcare provider who would like more information, please contact: email@example.com.

 About TransCon™ Technology